crest-lab/crest-docs/page/examples/utilities.md

 nav_order: 10
 has_children: true
 permalink: /page/utilities
-summary: "This section contains an overview of utility applications implemented CREST."
+summary: "This section contains an overview of utility applications."
 toc: true
 ---